Heathcorp/rpn-esolang/README.md

 - \- : subtraction operation
 - \* : multiplication operation
 - / : division operation
+- % : modulo operation
 - = : equality
 - < : less than
 - \> : more than
 - <= : less than or equal
 - \>= : more than or equal
 - [offset] : copy the element at the stack offset
-- << : print the last element and pop
+- << : print the head element and pop
+- { : start a loop if the popped head element is not 0
+- } : jump to the start of the loop if the popped head element is not 0

 It is currently undefined what happens when trying to use mathematical operations on strings, details on this will be worked on and refined as I develop this further.